cameronkollwitz/swarmprom/README.md

 * Docker 19.03
 * Docker Swarm cluster with at least one manager and worker node
 * Docker Engine experimental features enabled and metrics address set to `0.0.0.0:9323`
+  * There is an example `daemon.json` in the `/etc/docker` directory in this repository!

 Services: